 It almost seems like he just came out of nowhere earlier this year and started exploding his growth.

 ?
-Except, you’d be missing the fact that he’s been working extremely hard at building an audience on Twitter since January of 2021.
+Except, you’d be missing the fact that he’s been working extremely hard at building an audience on Twitter since January 2021.
 In that same month, he also started his first newsletter, the Sideline Sprint, a daily sports newsletter.

 So yes, it’s still an incredible growth story, but as you’ll see, he definitely put in the work to get to where he is.